drkittendorf/drkittendorf/README.md

 -->

 ### I am a Web Developer committed to learning new skills to continue my development as a programmer.
-  Hopefully the projects you see here will reflect some of that desire and continuous growth. <br>
+### Hopefully the projects you see here will reflect some of that desire and continuous growth.
+### Please feel free to contact me or follow me on my social media listed below.

 ### Thank You for visiting my GitHub!
 ### Dale